PerplexDigital/Perplex.ContentBlocks/README.md

 # Perplex.ContentBlocks

-Blocked based content editor for Umbraco.
-Blocks use Umbraco document types and therefore will generate ModelsBuilder models.
-Rendering a Content Block their properties will therefore be
+Block based content editor for Umbraco.
+ContentBlocks use Umbraco document types and it is therefore possible to generate ModelsBuilder models for the blocks.
+Rendering a Content Block in Razor is like rendering any other `IPublishedElement` values: use the ModelsBuilder properties or manually retrieve properties using the `.Value()` method.

 ## Installation